 - 1. Connect the 3/8" low pressure hose to the outlet of the two stage regulator. - 2.
 Attach the regulator with the "Z" bracket on the center of the front wall with the vent pointing down. - 3.
 Attach the protective plastic cover to the regulator. - 4.
-The regulator has a 90° elbow that directs the inlet toward the trailer curbside. - 5.
-Place the cylinder on the bracket provided on the A-frame and position is so the outlet of the cylinder valve is pointed directly outward to the curbside wall.

-- 6. If a vinyl cylinder cover is provided, slip it over the cylinder and leave the zipper open. - 7.
-Attach the 1/4" inverted flare x 24" Type 1 pigtail hose to the regulator inlet and the right hand swivel nut to the cylinder valve. - 8.
-If applicable, close the cylinder cover zipper up to the hose. - 9.
-Secure the cylinder to the A-frame bracket using the bolts, nuts and washers provided.
+The regulator has a 90 degree elbow that directs the inlet toward the trailer curbside. - 5.
+Place the cyliner on the bracket provided on the A-frame and secure it so the outlet of the cylinder valve is pointed directly outward to the curbside wall. - 6.
+Attach the 1/4" inverted flare x 20" Type 1 pigtail hose to the regulator inlet and the right hand swivel nut to the cylinder valve. - 7.
+If a fiberglass cylinder cover is provided, be sure to check the clearance between the cover and the pigtail hose.